Shadows and Reflections

 When I was growing up, the boys in our neighborhood used to try and catch each other’s shadows.
 We weren’t too successful.
 When you move, even just slightly, the shadow that is reflected onto the ground changes both in length and size.
 And if you stand completely still, your shadow will still constantly change as the sun’s position moves across the sky.
 The further away that the object creating the shadow is from the surface of projection, the larger the shadow.
 The length of a shadow is proportionate to the light source’s elevation angle.

 Shadows and reflections are the opposite of one other – shadows are formed on a surface when an object blocks a light source whereas reflections are created when light bounces off a surface.
 Shadows are usually black in color and rarely beautiful, while reflections have rich color and are often vibrant.
-Think of your body’s dark shadow projected upon the ground in contrast to the reflection of trees cast upon a still lake’s surface.
+Think of your body’s dark shadow projected upon the ground in contrast to the beautiful reflection of trees cast upon a still pond’s glassy surface.

 No two shadows or reflections will ever stay the same; they are forever changing.
 Life is the same way; it is ever-changing, even if you stand still.
 In contrast to never-ending change in us and around us, we have a God who never changes.
 The theological word for this is immutable, which is defined as unchanging over time or unable to be changed.
 God Himself tells us that He does not change.
 In Malachi 3:6 we read, “I the LORD do not change.”
 We find these words in Hebrews 13:8 – “Jesus Christ is the same yesterday and today and forever.”